raganwald/Underscore-Matchers-for-Jasmine/README.md

 * If you're the *captain of your own ship*, and you've already written some matchers like this, run up some signal flags and I'll include links to your project right here.
 * And if you're a *pirate*, take this code and/or just the idea and make your own library.
 I'm cool with that.

+I use jasmine-node.
 Can I install it with npm?
 ---

 Yes: